 The vegetables and potatoes are still tender and juicy but the perfect texture and finish.

-How long does it take to cook a pot roast slow cooker?
+how long does it take to cook a pot roast in a slow cooker?

-Cooking the pot roast will depend on the temperature of your crockpot during cooking (and until meat is soft and falls apart and vegetable are desired tenderness.)
+Cooking this slow cooker pot roast will depend on the temperature of your crockpot during cooking (and until meat is soft and falls apart and vegetable are desired tenderness.)

 - If cooking on low, cook time will be between 7-9 hours.
 If cooking on high, cook time will be between 5-6 hours.